 Students will create a professional e-portfolio of work that will help them advance and enhance their careers from the moment they graduate.

-The program also offers several concentrations, such as: Cybercrime and Cyberpsychology, Homeland Security and Terrorism, Conflict Resolution and Peace Studies, and Executive Coaching, so that students can translate your education into impact across a variety of specialties.
+The program also offers several concentrations, such as: Advanced Situational Awareness; Forensic Victimology; Criminal Behavior; Conflict Resolution & Peace Studies; and Trial Consulting so that students can translate their education into impact across a variety of specialties.

 The program is offered online with two weekend residencies and incorporates technology to support a rich learning environment from outside of the classroom.